Release Date: Late 2022

 The dual screens are particularly cool.
 Because they're linked, content on one display can be sent to the other with a swipe — for instance, the passenger might find a location on the route and send it to the driver screen for navigation.
 On the center stack, there are haptic controls that only reveal themselves when the car is running.

 Apple CarPlay and Android Auto integration are both on board, too, and you can use Amazon Alexa or Nissan's own voice-control system if you wish.
 Updates for all of this tech can be delivered wirelessly using a built-in 4G connection.

 Nissan Ariya 2022: e-Pedal

 One of the more interesting features from recent Nissan Leaf models is the e-Pedal, and that will be coming to the Ariya at launch.
 However the e-Pedal in the Ariya is not the same as the one in the Leaf.

-e-Pedal is essentially regenerative braking on steroids, and can allow for single pedal driving once you learn how to time it right.
+In the Leaf, e-Pedal is essentially regenerative braking on steroids, allowing for single pedal driving once you learn how to time it right.
 Just release the gas pedal and the car will automatically come to a stop and won't start up again until you press down on the gas again.

 Nissan Ariya 2022: Outlook